Garments hanging in a clothing store. Some garments have red markdown labels. Photo by Photo by Artem Beliaikin, https://unsplash.com/

 Ensure compliance and data security

-Retailers have tended to have free-reign over the data they collected, although Retailer’s Association best practices suggest that data should only be used where it is beneficial to customers and businesses.
+Retailers have tended to have free reign over the data they collected, although Retailer’s Association best practices suggest that data should only be used where it is beneficial to customers and businesses.
 Data privacy laws are predicted to reshape retail and it is more and more imperative that retailers prioritize data security and compliance.
 A good MDM solution helps retailers to ensure they comply with data security laws and industry standards.

 Get stakeholder buy-in across the organization